-Learn how to shoot a modern motion picture and tell stories in the most powerful way possible.
+Learn how to shoot a motion picture and tell stories in the most powerful way possible.
 Explore narrative filmmaking techniques with ASC cinematographer and professor Bill Dill.
 Part 1 covers narrative filmmaking techniques.

 2h 44m • COURSE

 Learning Cinematography: 2 Working on Set with Bill Dill

 Learn the art and craft of cinematography from ASC cinematographer and professor Bill Dill.
 Part 2 covers blocking actors, lighting sets, rehearsing, and shooting on a professional film set.

 1h 24m • COURSE

 Learning Cinematography: 3 Hands On Techniques with Bill Dill

 Learn essential cinematography techniques from cinematographer and professor Bill Dill, ASC.
 Part 3 covers how to leverage tools and hands-on creative techniques to create a more cinematic look in your work.

 45m 57s • COURSE